This post may contain affiliate links. Read our disclosure policy.

 - If chilling as a mass of dough, let come to room temperature before scooping, rolling in sugar mixture, and lightly flattening.
 Bake at 350°F for about 13 minutes.
 This slightly lower temperature results in better crinkly tops for chilled dough.

-Snickerdoodle cookies can be stored in an airtight container at room temperature for up to 3 days.
+Room temperature: Store in an airtight container for up to 3 days.
 Store cookies with a tortilla to keep them soft for longer.

-Yes – Snickerdoodle cookie dough freezes for up to six weeks.
+Freezing dough: This cookie dough freezes for up to six weeks.
 Roll the cookie dough balls in cinnamon sugar and lightly flatten them before placing in a freezer-safe container or in a Ziptop bag.
 Bake from frozen at 350°F for 13 minutes, or until the cookies are set and begin to brown.
-Learn more about how to freeze cookie dough, and bake from frozen, here.
+Learn more about how to freeze cookie dough.

 Ingredients